vortex-exoplanet/VIP/readme.rst

 (ana)conda or Canopy, are many.
 Mainly, it brings easy and robust package management and avoids messing up with your system's default python.
 An alternative is to use package managers like apt-get for Ubuntu or Homebrew/MacPorts/Fink for macOS.
-I personally recommend using Miniconda which you can find here: https://conda.io/miniconda.html.
+I personally recommend using `Miniconda <https://conda.io/miniconda>`_.

 ``VIP`` depends on existing packages from the Python ecosystem, such as ``numpy``, ``scipy``, ``matplotlib``, ``pandas``, ``astropy``, ``scikit-learn``,